Ancient Egyptian Burial Facts for Kids – 5 Beautiful Facts

 After mummification, the body was placed in a sarcophagus, which is a type of coffin made of stone or wood.
 The sarcophagus was often decorated with intricate carvings and hieroglyphs that depicted the deceased person’s journey to the afterlife.
 The sarcophagus was then put into a tomb, which was often decorated with paintings and carvings.

-The Egyptians believed that the tomb and its contents would be used by the person’s spirit in the afterlife, so they would often include items such as jewelry, furniture, and food.
+The Egyptians believed that the person’s spirit would use the tomb and its contents in the afterlife, so they would often include items such as jewellery, furniture, and food.
 They also included shabti figures, which were small statues that represented the deceased person and were believed to perform tasks for them in the afterlife.

 The tombs of pharaohs and other wealthy individuals were often decorated with elaborate carvings and hieroglyphs, which were a type of writing used by the ancient Egyptians.
 These carvings and hieroglyphs were meant to tell the story of the person’s life and to protect them in the afterlife.
 Some tomb paintings also depict the journey to the afterlife and the different challenges the soul might face.